PHYSIOTHERAPY FOR FOOT AND ANKLE INJURIES

 at Anytime Physio

 Foot and ankle injuries are among the most common injuries assessed and treated by sports physiotherapists.
 The foot and ankle are important for supporting body weight, providing balance, absorbing shock, walking, running and kicking.
 The majority of the injuries seen by our Brisbane sports physiotherapists are sprains and strains of the ankle and its ligaments.
-In addition to acute injures, the physios at Anytime Physio also treat plantar fasciitis / fasciopathy, Achilles tendinitis / tendinopathy and At Anytime Physio, we are experienced in assessing and diagnosing a whole range of foot and ankle injuries, from common through to complex.
+In addition to acute injures, the physios at Anytime Physio also treat plantar fasciitis / fasciopathy, Achilles tendinitis / tendinopathy.
+At Anytime Physio, we are experienced in assessing and diagnosing a whole range of foot and ankle injuries, from common through to complex.

 ANATOMY OF THE FOOT AND ANKLE